rgentul/Interactive-Lab-Hub/Lab 2/README.md

 ## Part G.
 ## Sketch and brainstorm further interactions and features you would like for your clock for Part 2.

+Definitely would like to add in images and colors into this application for next time.
+Might also be fun to play around with interactions from multiple button presses, like a way to set an "alarm", change to 12hr/24hr clocks, set a timer/countdown, etc.